nicoloddo/x-tree-search/docs/index.md

     definition = "[sibling for sibling in node.parent.children if sibling is not node]")
 ```

-With these adjectives, the explainer will be able to reply to the query "Why is this node/move "best"?" with the following argument:
+With these adjectives, the explainer will be able to reply to the query "Why is this node/move "best"?" with the following argument:<br>
-> The node has these siblings: [list of siblings]
+> The node has these siblings: [list of siblings]<br>
-> The node is better than sibling1 because node's score > sibling1's score
+> The node is better than sibling1 because node's score > sibling1's score<br>
-> The node is better than sibling2 because node's score > sibling2's score
+> The node is better than sibling2 because node's score > sibling2's score<br>
-> ...
+> ...<br>
-> Therefore the node is better than all its siblings.
+> Therefore the node is better than all its siblings.<br>
-> Since "best" is the best node among its siblings, the node is best.
+> Since "best" is the best node among its siblings, the node is best.<br>

-Given this explanation, it is natural for the user to ask why a node has the score it has.
+Given this explanation, it is natural for the user to ask why a node has the score it has.<br>
 While comparison adjectives and rank adjectives have inherent explanations coming from their definition, pointer adjectives might need an explanation of their own.
 By default, pointer adjectives are explained by their definition.
 But we can provide a more detailed explanation mechanism by utilizing the explanation parameter of the PointerAdjective constructor:
 ```python
 QuantitativePointerAdjective("score",